ColleSerre/SchoolArchives/English/Medea/medea.md

 5. She plans to agree with Jason to bait him ?
 Then kill his children to hurt Jason
 6. NULL

+## Fourth Episode
 Questions:
+1. We are aware of Medea's plans.
+There's a lot of irony regarding her plans: "Oh children!
+Will you All your *lives long*, stretch out your hands to me like this?" => ironic because her children will die soon, their hands stretched to stop her from killing them.
+"Greet your father, as I do, and and put your arms round him.
+Forget our quarrel, and *love him as your mother does.*" => basically tells them to hate their father.
+"In time, I'm sure, you with your brothers will be leading men" => she's going to kill all of them.